malikpiara/moonwith/posts/critical-mindset.md

 - What are we actually trying to achieve with this method or tool?
 Are we using it blindly or in an intentional way?
 - Could there be a better way?
 - What would we improve or do differently?

+Thank you David Heinemeier Hansson and Jason Fried for shaping the way I see the world through your actions.
+You inspire me every day.